Hill & Smith Holdings is a highly successful small-cap company which I added to the UKVI model portfolio back in 2013.

 When I added Hill & Smith to the model portfolio it combined two themes which are typical of defensive value investments: 1) It had a long-term track record of consistent growth and 2) it was cautious about short-term future results, but not its long-term future results.

 The company’s long-term track record of consistent growth came from its strategy of managing a portfolio of subsidiary companies designing, manufacturing and galvanizing products across three divisions:

 - HS Infrastructure: Designs, manufactures and supplies mostly steel products such as pipe supports, security fencing and handrails to utility companies

-- HS Roads: Manufactures road safety barriers, motorway gantries and street lighting to governments
+- HS Roads: Manufactures road safety barriers, motorway gantries and street lighting

 - HS Galvanizing: Provides corrosion protection through zinc and other coatings, applied to a huge variety of steel structures, including its own products

 Fortunately for shareholders, management’s caution about the company’s short-term future only lasted through 2013.
-By 2014 Hill & Smith returned to double digit growth and the share price quickly followed, as the chart below shows.
+By 2014 Hill & Smith returned to double-digit growth and the share price quickly followed, as the chart below shows.

 Buying an exceptional success story at a time of caution

 Hill & Smith is unusual in that it is a true “holding” company.
 The plc is made up of around 30 subsidiaries which are managed as individual companies, but which also have access to information, services or products from other companies within the group.

 To a large extent, the role of the directors is to acquire fundamentally sound companies that are trading at attractive prices, often because of operational issues which Hill & Smith can then hopefully sort out.
 This sounds a lot like value investing, and it has produced results that any value investor would be proud of.